linode/docs/docs/guides/platform/marketplace/openlitespeed-wordpress-marketplace-app/index.md

 aliases: ['/platform/marketplace/deploy-openlitespeed-with-marketplace-apps/', '/platform/one-click/deploy-openlitespeed-with-one-click-apps/','/guides/deploy-openlitespeed-with-one-click-apps/','/guides/deploy-openlitespeed-with-marketplace-apps/', '/guides/openlitespeed-marketplace-app/']
 ---

-This Marketplace App installs the OpenLightSpeed web server, WordPress, the LightSpeed caching plugin for Wordpress, as well as other necessary software.
+This Marketplace App installs the OpenLiteSpeed web server, WordPress, the LiteSpeed caching plugin for Wordpress, as well as other necessary software.
 Together, these applications provide an accelerated hosting platform for WordPress.
 [OpenLiteSpeed](https://openlitespeed.org/) is the open source edition of the LiteSpeed web server.
 It combines speed, security, scalability, optimization, and simplicity in one friendly open-source package.

 ## Deploying the OpenLiteSpeed WordPress Marketplace App